nhsconnect/FHIR-CDS/pages/explore/api_get_questionnaire.md

 {% include custom/fhir.referencemin.html resource="" userlink="" page="" fhirname="Questionnaire" fhirlink="[Questionnaire](http://hl7.org/fhir/stu3/questionnaire.html)" content="User Stories" userlink="" %}

 ## Questionnaire/Response Interaction ##
 As a response to a `ServiceDefinition.$evaluate` operation to request clinical support guidance, a selected CDSS returns a `GuidanceResponse` resource to the EMS.
-If further evaluation is required in the current triage journey, the `GuidanceResponse` resource may contain a relevant question, carried by a referenced `Questionnaire` resource in its `outputParameters` element, based on information received from the EMS.
+If further evaluation is required in the current triage journey, the CDSS will <a href="#create-questionnaire">create a Questionnaire</a> resource to contain a relevant question based on information received from the EMS.
+The `GuidanceResponse` resource will carry a reference to the `Questionnaire` resource in its `outputParameters` element in order to return it to the EMS.
+As a response to a `Questionnaire`, the EMS will <a href="#questionnaireresponse">create and populate a QuestionnaireResponse</a> to carry the answers from the EMS user.

 ## Request Headers ##
 The following HTTP request headers are supported for this interaction: